NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2022-06-14: Added ability to manually set the error bar lengths.
+Add in support for gradient fills.

 - 2022-02-22: Added option to format axes tick text.

 - 2022-02-19: Add in option to change axes web type.